Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 -----------

-Like fpga_region, matching fpga_bridge is also created by walking the device tree of the parent partition.
+Like fpga_region, matching fpga_bridge is also created by walking the device tree of the parent group.

 Driver Interfaces
 =================